Loving Your Three Brains

 If we have other brains, what are they doing that the Big One isn’t?
 How could they be?

-Haven’t we been taught that our one and only brain, the one between our ears, runs the whole shebang, and it even records it all?
+Haven’t we been taught that our one and only brain, the one between our ears, runs the whole shebang, and it even keeps massive records?

 At least two, but let’s not go there yet.

-Both have neurons, synapses and glia that work like those inside your skull, and both run some of their own independent operations.
+Both have neurons, synapses and glia that work like those inside your skull, and both run some independent operations.
+They let the big brain know what’s going on and offer advice.

 Meanwhile, there are weird doubts over whether any one of our three brains do actual thinking.
-Are they even aware and conscious?
+Are they even aware and conscious or just soft computers, processors, with no holistic vision?

 Note: In his latest book Becoming Supernatural: How Common People Are Doing the Uncommon, Dr. Joe Dispenza argues there are several more brains.
 For simplicity, I’ll skip those here, but you might want to try the book.